-- 1. At 326 code net profit from the main self-employed job on an annual or annual equivalent basis. - 2.
-At 307 code net loss from the main self-employed job on an annual or annual equivalent basis. - At 327 code the value of self-supplied goods recorded in the two weeks' record keeping. - 4.
+- 1. At 326 code net profit from the main self-employed job on an annual or annual equivalent basis (NB Maximum value to be entered = £8340). - 2.
+At 307 code net loss from the main self-employed job on an annual or annual equivalent basis. - 3.
+At 327 code the value of self-supplied goods recorded in the two weeks' record keeping. - 4.
 At 328 code net profit from any subsidiary self-employed job on an annual or annual equivalent basis. - 5.
 At 313 code net profit received so far from the main self-employed job if the informant started it less than a year before interview. - 6.
-At A204 code the date of the end of the most recent twelve months for which figures are available. - 7.
+At A226 code the date of the start of the most recent period for which figures are available. - 7.
+At 227 code the date of the end of the most recent period for which figures are available. - 8.
+At 364 code annual equivalent withdrawals from business for own use (enter code 8) - 9.
 At A203 code 1 or 2 according to the hours the informant works.